Health and Safety

 Management Agency prepares for health and safety reforms

 Beekeepers may be aware the Health and Safety Reform Bill (“the Bill”) was introduced to Parliament on 10 March 2014.
-It is anticipated that new legislation will come into force in April of next year.

 The essence of this legislation is a focus on systemic risk based regulation.